-I am a 4th year Engineering Science student at the University of Toronto, where I specialize in the Machine Intelligence option.
-My academic and research interests are 3D Computer Vision and Generative Models with a focus on 3D Digital Humans and Image/Video Generation.
+I am a 4th year Engineering Science student at the University of Toronto.
+My research interests are Interactive Controllable Image/Video Generation and 3D Computer Vision, with a focus on Controllability in Diffusion Models.

-I am currently an undergraduate researcher working with Felix Taubner and Professor David Lindell on Human-Centric Compositional Video Generation.
-Previously, I was a research intern with the Creative Vision team at Snap Research, working on Image Generation and Personalization with Gordon Qian, Jackson Wang, and Sergey Tulyakov, and an UTEA-funded undergraduate researcher in the Modelics Lab, with Professor Piero Triverio, working on Dynamic CT analysis.
+I am currently an working with Felix Taubner and Professor David Lindell for my undergraduate thesis on video diffusion models.
+Previously, I was a research intern with the Creative Vision team at Snap Research, working on Image Personalization with Guocheng Gordon Qian, Kuan-Chieh Jackson Wang, and Sergey Tulyakov, and an undergraduate research intern in the Modelics Lab, with Professor Piero Triverio, working on 4D Dynamic CT Analysis.

 MVP4D generates 360° human heads from a reference image and input animation using a Morphable Multi-View Video Diffusion Model, distilling them into a 4D representation for real-time rendering.